-SC114 - Passive Optical Networks (PONs) Technologies
+SC114 - Technologies and Applications for Passive Optical Networks (PONs)

-Short Course Level: Advanced Beginner
+Short Course Level: Beginner

 Short Course Description:

 This course will review Passive Optical Networks (PON) from various perspectives, such as their rationale for use, the technology utilized, the deployment of the network, and their commercial applications.
 This networking topology has become the most widespread optical access system.
 This happened for very good practical (ease of use), economic (profitability), and regulatory (balancing open access versus economies of scale) reasons which will be explained.